quicwg/base-drafts/draft-ietf-quic-tls.md

 partial ClientHello messages from clients with a validated address.

 QUIC packet and framing add at least 36 bytes of overhead to the ClientHello message.
-That overhead increases if the client chooses a connection ID without zero length.
-Overheads also do not include the token or a connection ID longer than 8 bytes, both of which might be required if a server sends a Retry packet.
+That overhead increases if the client chooses a source connection ID longer than zero bytes.
+Overheads also do not include the token or a destination connection ID longer than 8 bytes, both of which might be required if a server sends a Retry packet.

 A typical TLS ClientHello can easily fit into a 1200-byte packet.
 However, in addition to the overheads added by QUIC, there are several variables that could